Protesticon/skewers_ML/README.md

 # skewers_ML
-To pridict Lya skewers directly on simulated DM
+To pridict Lya skewers directly from simulated DM

 File names are: name, version, and simualtion.
-For more information like loss, optimizer, batch size etc. please read the annotations.